Witold Pilecki: Interwar years

-By the conclusion of Polish-Soviet War in March 1921, Pilecki was promoted to the rank of plutonowy (corporal), becoming a non-commissioned officer.
+By the conclusion of the Polish-Soviet War in March 1921, Pilecki was promoted to the rank of plutonowy (corporal), becoming a non-commissioned officer.
 Shortly afterward, Pilecki was transferred to the army reserves, completing courses required for a non-commissioned officer rank at the Cavalry Reserve Officers' Training School in Grudziądz.
 He went on to complete his secondary education (matura) later that same year.
 He briefly enrolled with the Faculty of Fine Arts at Stefan Batory University but was forced to abandon his studies in 1924 due to both financial issues and the declining health of his father.
 In July 1925, Pilecki was assigned to the 26th Lancer Regiment with the rank of Chorąży (ensign).
 Pilecki would be promoted to podporucznik (second lieutenant, with seniority from 1923) the following year.
 Also in September 1926, Pilecki became the owner of his family's ancestral estate, Sukurcze, in the Lida District of the Nowogródek Voivodeship.
-In 1931, he married Maria Ostrowska.
+In 1931, he married Maria Ostrowska (1906–2002).
 They had two children, born in Vilnius over the next two years: Andrzej and Zofia.
 Pilecki actively supported the local farming community.
 He was also an amateur poet and painter.
 He organized the Krakus Military Horsemen Training program in 1932 and was appointed to command the 1st Lida Military Training Squadron, which in 1937 was placed under the Polish 19th Infantry Division.
 In 1938, Pilecki received the Silver Cross of Merit for his activities.